wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-messaging-compliance-exchange/includes/3-configure-messaging-records-management.md

 :::row-end:::
 :::row:::
   :::column:::
-    Allow users to classify messages
+    Allow users to classify messages.
   :::column-end:::
   :::column:::
     This strategy implements MRM policies that include a baseline retention setting for all messages but allows users to classify messages based on business or regulatory requirements.
-As such, users become an important part of an organization's records management strategy.
+As such, users become an important part of an organization's messaging records management strategy.
 They often have the best understanding of a message's retention value.
 Users can apply different retention settings to messages that need to be kept for a longer or shorter period.
 You can implement this policy using a combination of the following features:

  -  A DPT for the mailbox.